skycluster-project/skycluster-docs/source/getting-started/examples.rst

 Create a virtual machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Now let's deploy a virtual machine:
+Now let's deploy a virtual machine with docker runtime to run your containerized application:

 .. code-block:: yaml